oneleo/eip-7702-test/README.md

 ## Notes

-- EIP-7702 supports only `ethers.SigningKey.sign(hash)` and not `(await new ethers.BrowserProvider(eip6963Provider.provider).getSigner()).signMessage(hash);` which includes the `\x19Ethereum Signed Message:\n` prefix.
-Please provide your mnemonic in the `.env` file.
+- Please add your mnemonic to `.env` and fund the `relayer` (m/44'/60'/0'/0/1) wallet.

+- EIP-7702 is available in ethers [v6.13.6+](https://www.npmjs.com/package/ethers).
+See [eip7702.tsx](src/component/eip7702.tsx) and [BatchCallDelegation.sol](src/BatchCallDelegation.sol) for details.

-- This tool uses the wallet’s provider.
-Make sure your wallet’s node RPC URL supports EIP-7702 transactions (public URLs usually don’t).
-If not, update it to one that does.
+- Please ensure your wallet’s RPC supports EIP-7702.
+Public URLs often don’t—switch to a supported one if needed:

 ![MetaMask edit existing network RPC](https://csct-assets.infura-ipfs.io/ipfs/QmWxzwju4HzkBaVYnvV39pBQH8Ws4Uk6vN6d91aVamsvSH "Locate the desired network you want to edit and click the 3 dots to edit.")